Real Estate Transactions

 Many realtors network with home inspectors who may also be Florida radon certified.
 However, not all home inspectors are radon certified.
 Note that only Florida certified radon businesses and professionals shall provide radon related services for a fee or remuneration.
-Note that the US EPA, FHA and HUD recommend testing for radon.
+Note that the US Environmental Protection Agency (EPA), Federal Housing Administration (FHA) and US Department of Housing and Urban Development (HUD) recommend and now require testing for radon.

 Radon risk in Florida dwellings and buildings, and professionals providing radon services, is regulated by Florida Statute.
 The Notification on Real Estate Documents [Section 404.056(5), Florida Statutes (F.S.)] shall be provided "at time of, or prior to, contract for sale and purchase of any building or execution of a rental agreement".
 However, "residential transient occupancy is excluded provided that such occupancy is 45 days or less" [S. 509.013(11), F.S.].

 Education is a key to reversing misinformation.
-The department has developed a free video training about radon, available to realtors, and may provide training at meetings (call 800-543-8279).
+The department has developed a free video training for realtors about radon, and may provide training at meetings (call 800-543-8279).
 Additionally, you should know that only Florida certified radon businesses and professionals shall provide radon related services for a fee or other remuneration.

 Listings of Florida certified radon businesses and professionals and other radon information is available from the department directly, by telephone at 850-245-4288, 800-543-8279, or by e-mail (Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing [F.S.
 668.6076]) or by surface mail delivery.